scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 minute

 targeting a 4x4 cube centered on a point in range, all living creatures give off the glow of life.
 Creatures must make a Willpower save against your spellcasting.
-On a fail a dim light outlines their body.
+On a failure a dim light outlines their body.
 Any attacks against this creature can change a normal die for an enhanced die.

 Add an enhanced die for every level cast above cantrip.